Cacio e Pepe

 If you are looking for an easy dinner recipe that uses only pantry staples and comes together in 20 minutes, look no further than Cacio e Pepe!
 This is one of my family’s favorite recipes because it is so simple and delicious.
 Cacio e Pepe is a Roman pasta dish that relies on the simple flavors of black pepper and parmesan cheese that come together to make a silky sauce that covers every noodle.
 So gather up your ingredients, and let’s get cooking:

 - 1 stockpot

-Step 1.
-Fill a stock pot with heavily salted (and I mean heavy—the salt is key to bringing out the flavor of the pepper and cheese).
+- Fill a stockpot with heavily salted (and I mean heavy—the salt is key to bringing out the flavor of the pepper and cheese).
 Once boiling, add the spaghetti and cook until al dente, about 7 minutes.

-Step 2.
-While the pasta is cooking, melt the butter over low heat.
+- While the pasta is cooking, melt the butter in the fry pan over low heat.
 Add the black pepper and let the melted butter infuse with the pepper flavor for a few minutes.

-Step 6.
-Turn the heat off and add the pasta to the pan with the melted butter sauce and use tongs and toss to coat the spaghetti.
+- Turn the heat off and add the pasta to the pan with the melted butter sauce and use tongs, and toss to coat the spaghetti.
 Slowly add the cheese and continue stirring/tossing and add the remaining reserved pasta water to melt the cheese and combine into the sauce.

 For more simple meal ideas, check out these books on our eCommunity page: